gar1t/2015-06-12-euc/slides.md

 - Boundaries in time and space
 - Not source code abstractions
-- Some language cultures embrace system, others do not
+- Some language cultures embrace "system", others do not

 ---